andrewbaxter/lunk/readme.md

 In Lunk, by separating the value and link, the data types can be simple while the complexity is kept in the links.
 I think this makes ownership and lifetimes simpler - for instance, you won't accidentally keep listeners around just by storing a value.

-This also supports many configurations with only a few functions/macros: value that's manually triggered not computed, a value that's computed from other values, and a computation that doesn't output a value.
+This also supports many configurations with only a few functions/macros like a value that's manually triggered not computed, a value that's computed from other values, or a computation that doesn't output a value.

-## Requiring the user to specify the output type in the macro

-The macro lacks the ability to detect the output type where it's needed.

-I could have used template magic to infer the type, but this would have made manual (macro-less) link implementations need more boilerplate, so I decided against it.
-The types are fairly simple so I don't think it's a huge downside.

 ## Animations as a separate structure

 In true a la carte philosophy, I figured some people might not want animations and it wasn't hard to make entirely separate.

-If you use this, I think bundling the animator with the processing context shouldn't be too hard.

 In case someone wants implements similar functionality as a 3rd party, the 1st party implementation only uses public interfaces so users should be able to freely choose a better solution.